RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/parser/readme.md

 )
 ```

-You will notice that many classes and subclasses are marker as "full tokenizer only": they will
+You will notice that many classes and subclasses are marked as "full tokenizer only": they will
-only be returned a values when using the full tokenizer.
+only be returned as values when using the full tokenizer.
 Some other are marked as Unicode only,
 or Regina only, etc.

 ## Error handling